Ashmi133/Ashmi133/README.md

 ## 🚀 About Me
 Passionate about solving real-world business problems using data.
-Experienced in data cleaning, visualization, and building ML models.
+Experienced in data cleaning, visualization.

 ---